dylansiew/SC2002_Group5-V2/README.md

    - View enquiry to SCSE.
    - Delete enquiry but FAIL (already processed).
    - Join SCSE as an Attendee.
-   - Click slide.

-#### Student B Workflow
+#### Student B (ct113) Workflow

 10. **Joining and Enquiry:**
-    - Join SCSE as a Community Leader (make comm full).
+    - Join SCSE as a committee member (make comm full).
     - Join NTU as an Attendee.
-    - Raise an enquiry to NTU - inquire about halal food?
+    - Raise an enquiry to NTU - enquire about halal food

-#### Student C Workflow
+#### Student C (dl007) Workflow

 11. **Joining and Quitting:**
-    - Join SCSE as a Community Leader but full, so join SCSE as an Attendee.
+    - Join SCSE as a committee member but full, so join SCSE as an Attendee.
-    - Join COE and quit.
+    - Join COE and withdraw, then join again but fail.
-    - Click slide.
-    - Join NTU as a Community Leader + reply.
+    - Join NTU as a committee member + reply.
     - Generate a report.

 #### Staff Actions

 12. **Staff Operations:**
-    - Generate NTU, SCSE report.
-    - Delete COE.
-    - If no time, delete the camp done by Staff A.
+    - Staff A Generate NTU report and delete NTU (but FAIL because already have students joined).
+    - Staff B delete COE (SUCCESS because no one joining).

 #### Note
    - "Total Slots:Comm Slots" format indicates the camp's capacity and the number of slots allocated for Community Leaders.